MirelaGTulbure/gaec-lab/content/authors/admin/_index.md

   url: "https://cnr.ncsu.edu/geospatial/"

 # Short bio (displayed in user profile at end of posts)
-bio: I am an Associate Professor with the Center for Geospatial Analytics <a href = "https://cnr.ncsu.edu/geospatial/"> website </a> at North Carolina State University (NCSU).
+bio: I am an Associate Professor with <a href = "https://cnr.ncsu.edu/geospatial/"> the Center for Geospatial Analytics </a> at North Carolina State University (NCSU).

 interests:
 - Geospatial analytics